-Identifying barriers faced by Ottawa Somali Youth in accessing post-secondary and vocational opportunities
+Identifying Barriers Faced by Ottawa Somali Youth in Accessing Post-Secondary and Vocational Opportunities

 Over the course of two weeks, the research team ran 4 focus groups to collect input from Somali youth regarding their own experiences in seeking out vocational training, and enrolling in college and university programs.
 In carrying out this research, the SCFS’s main objective was to address social and economic exclusion locally by inviting Somali youth (age 19-30) from the Ottawa.

-The CSPSC Research Centre and the SCFS decided to using a community-based participatory approach to this research, where members of the Somali Centre and Muslim Community would participate on an advisory committee and where youth from the Somali Community would be directly involved in all phases of the research.
+The CSPSC Research Centre and the SCFS decided to use a community-based participatory approach to this research, where members of the Somali Centre and Muslim Community would participate on an advisory committee and where youth from the Somali Community would be directly involved in all phases of the research.

 Five themes were identified during the analysis;

-- Barriers to Accessing Post-secondary Education
+- Significant Barriers to Accessing Post-secondary Education

-- Barriers to Securing Employment
+- Significant Barriers to Securing Employment

 - A Need for a Somali-focused Employment Resource Centre

-- A Need for Somali Youth Mentors.
+- A Need for Somali Youth Mentors